Executive Vice President – NASCAR XFINITY/Development

-Steve deSouza has been Vice President of Xfinity Series Operations at Joe Gibbs Racing (JGR) since 1998.
+Previously deSouza has served as Vice President of Nationwide Series Operations since joining the organization in 1998.

-Over that time JGR’s Xfinity Series operations have grown to include three teams, while the driver development program has flourished under deSouza’s watchful eye.
-He continues to identify many of the sports’ talented young drivers, like Daniel Suarez and Erik Jones.
+Over that time JGR’s XFINITY Series (previously Nationwide) operations has grown to include three teams, while the driver development program has flourished under deSouza’s watchful eye.
+He continues to identify and work with many of the sports’ talented young drivers.

 Joe Gibbs has often remarked that while getting to the top in any sport is extremely difficult, remaining a champion is even harder.
-Winning three consecutive NASCAR Xfinity Series Championships from 2008-2010 was no easy feat, but deSouza is working hard to continue to build off all of JGR’s successes in the coming season.
+From 2007 – 2012 the XFINITYand Development Division teams won six straight Championships, while finishing a close second in 2013 and 2014, Building upon such a foundation of success is no easy feat, but deSouza is working hard to ensure JGR remains at the top of those divisions.

 In 1994, when his younger sister was in need of a kidney donor, deSouza’s world changed.
 He didn’t hesitate to donate one of his own kidneys, even at the expense of his career as a powerboat racer.
 Advised by doctors to leave the cockpit for good, deSouza moved forward at an equally aggressive and successful pace in the business arena.

-deSouza lives in Concord, N.C. with his wife Missy, who also works in the racing community with Motor Racing Outreach, and their two children.
+deSouza lives in Concord, NC with his wife Missy, and has two grown children.